INDEX MATCH Every Nth Column in Google Sheets

 • r_row (return row): The range of cells in row 4 (B4:Q4) that contains the values to return.

 • n: The number of columns to skip between each match.
-To find the minimum value in every other column set n to 2.
+For example, to find the minimum value in every other column, set n = 2.

-We will see the rest of the formula parts, namely test, fnl, and the INDEX MATCH every nth column formula in the anatomy section below.
+We’ll cover the rest of the formula parts—test, fnl, and the INDEX MATCH Every nth Column in Google Sheets formula—in the anatomy section below.

-However, when you use the formula to INDEX MATCH the minimum value in every nth column, you only need to modify the above three arguments.
-Specifically, you should replace:
+When using the formula to INDEX MATCH the minimum value in every nth column, you only need to modify the three main arguments:

-• B2:Q2 with the row that contains the values to match.
+• Replace B2:Q2 with the row containing the values to match.

-• B4:Q4 with the row that contains the values to return.
+• Replace B4:Q4 with the row containing the values to return.

-• 4 with the number of columns to skip between each match.
+• Replace 4 with the number of columns to skip between matches.

 =ARRAYFORMULA(MOD(SEQUENCE(1, COLUMNS(B2:Q2)), 4))

-Next, we have used an IF logical test to return B2:Q2 if the test range is equal to 0 (zero), or else an empty string.
+Next, we use an IF logical test to return B2:Q2 if the test equals 0, or an empty string otherwise:

 =ARRAYFORMULA(IF(B7:Q7 = 0, B2:Q2, ""))

-Example of INDEX MATCH MIN in every nth column in Google Sheets
+Finally, the INDEX MATCH Every nth Column in Google Sheets formula is:

 INDEX(r_row, 1, MATCH(MIN(fnl), fnl, 0))

-INDEX MATCH Maximum Value in Every Nth Column in Google Sheets
+INDEX MATCH Maximum Value for Every Nth Column in Google Sheets

-As per our sample data in the previous example, here is the formula to INDEX MATCH the maximum value in every nth (4th) column in Google Sheets.
+Using the same sample data, here is the formula to INDEX MATCH the maximum value in every nth (4th) column in Google Sheets:

 =ARRAYFORMULA(